skip to main content

 Looking for more Spanish-language channels?
 Well, DishLATINO has entire packages with the entertainment, sports, family, and lifestyle channels you and your family want.
 For more information, read our DishLATINO reviews:

-DISH channels
+DISH has many popular channels

 DISH TV packages come with up to 290+ channels, including many of the most-watched cable channels, tons of kids and family channels, and almost as many sports channels as DIRECTV.
 DISH also carries several affordable premium movie channels and add-on packs.
 That’s a lot of information to cover in this DISH review, so we’ve compiled a separate article for you: our DISH Channel Lineup Guide.

-DISH Network equipment, specs, and features
+DISH Network has top-notch equipment and features

 So, other than packages, pricing, contracts, and stuff—what else stands out about DISH?
 Well, you’ll have a tough time finding a better DVR/receiver than the Hopper 3.
 Also, DISH has excellent whole-home TV options like the Joey and a mobile app, DISH Anywhere, that lets you take pretty much all your DISH content wherever you go.